-- NGOs/disability groups, such as CareER. - 7k.
-Equip employers, especially SMEs with knowledge on managing an egual accessible work and environment, by offering them advice on the legislative context of hiring PWDs, the accommodation of PWDs in the workplace, and resources on recruiting, hiring and retaining PWDs. - 71.
-Collaborate with NGOs / disability groups on providing disability sensitivity training for staff of companies and enterprises. - 7m.
-Explore the possibility of launching a charter scheme to incentivise employers on hiring PWDs. - 7n.
-Publicise success stories of PWD employment through the Internet, social media, media reports and other means.

-Work Priority: Enhance accessibility to goods, services and facilities by PWDs

-7o.
-Advocate and promote the universal design concept through citywide publicity/promotional campaign to improve the environmental inclusiveness and accessibility of the city.

-7p.
-Reach out to chain restaurants and catering associations on enhancing the accessibility of restaurant setting for serving diners with different needs.
-Develop barrier-free guidelines for restaurants and explore the possibility of a charter or accreditation scheme for auditing
+71. 7m.
+NGOs/disability groups, such as CareER.
+Equip employers, especially SMEs with knowledge on managing an equal and accessible work environment, by offering them advice on the legislative context of hiring PWDs, the accommodation of PWDs in the workplace, and resources on recruiting, hiring and retaining PWDs.
+Collaborate with NGOs / disability groups on providing disability groups on providing disability sensitivity training for staff of companies and enterprises.
+Explore the possibility of launching a charter scheme to incentivise employers on hiring PWDs.
+Publicise success stories of PWD employment through the Internet, social media, media reports and other means. rk Priority: Enhance accessibili PWDs lity to goods, services and facilities Actions / Activities Expected Results 70.
+Advocate and promote the universal design concept through citywide publicity/promotional campaign to improve the environmental inclusiveness and design and more goods, services and facilities designed for the diverse needs of users, including accessibility of the city.
+Enhanced accessibility of chain ۲ 7p.
+Reach out to chain restaurants restaurants and dining outlets. and catering associations on Equality and considerations built in the design enhancing the accessibility of restaurant setting for serving and provision of public services diners with different needs. and facilities.
+Develop barrier-free guidelines for restaurants and explore the possibility of a charter or accreditation scheme for auditing barrier-free